neuronumcybernetics/neuronum/README.md

 ------------------

-### **Deploy with Neuronum Agent**
+### **Deploy with Neuronum Server**
-Neuronum Agent is an agent-wrapper that transforms your model into an agentic backend server that can interact with the Neuronum Client ([download kybercell](https://neuronum.net)) and your custom clients
+Neuronum Server is an agent-wrapper that transforms your model into an agentic backend server that can interact with the Neuronum Client ([download kybercell](https://neuronum.net)) and your custom clients

 **Requirements**
 - Python 3.8+